 So you take away those forgotten and old websites that are just no longer needed.
 I’d say you still have an insane amount of web traffic in the hundreds of millions of websites all competing for traffic and views from the almighty consumer seeking out information.
 So how do you stand out?
 How can you bring the eyeballs to your website when there are so many others out there that might be offering the same thing or something very similar to it!

 It all starts with your website.
 You need to have a website from the beginning that is SEO ready.
 That means it’s optimized from creation and is ready for an SEO campaign.
-It’s the kind of website that we build for customers at Boostability and the kind you will find from most web development agencies.
+It’s the kind of website you will find from most web development agencies.
 Rarely are the sites people build for themselves on sites like Wix or Squarespace fully SEO friendly websites.

 This article will go through how to make your website SEO friendly.